yuriidolhikh/alife-python/README.md

 - `simple`: direct shortest path to destination.
 Ignores obstacles
 - `astar`: 4-way A*.
 Works well for medium-sized grids (less than 150x150)
 - `diagonal-astar`: A*, but with 8-way movement, same as regular A* otherwise
-- `hpa`: Requires warm-up and extra memory, but works well with larger grids
+- `hpa`: Hierarchical A*.
+Requires warm-up and extra memory, but works well with larger grids

 # TODO
 - Support for obstacles and faction no-go zones on the map